vasquezme/how-to-sql/README.md

 INTO COMM_COL_REF
 FROM COCOA;

--- Create an empty table reference table using TRUNCATE TRUNCATE TABLE COMM_COL_REF;
+-- Create an empty reference table using TRUNCATE TRUNCATE TABLE COMM_COL_REF;

---

 `````